-Pelosi punches back against questions about her stimulus bill strategy in contentious television interview
+Pelosi punches back on questions about her stimulus bill strategy in contentious television interview

 “You’ve been on a jag defending the administration all this time with no knowledge of the difference between our two bills, and I thank you for giving me the opportunity to say that to you,” Pelosi said.

-“Madam speaker, these are incredibly difficult times right now and we’ll leave it on that note," Blitzer said as he tried to wrap up the interview.
+“Madame speaker, these are incredibly difficult times right now, and we’ll leave it on that note,” Blitzer said as he tried to wrap up the interview.

-“We’ll leave it on the note that you are not right on this Wolf,” Pelosi said.
+“We’ll leave it on the note that you are not right on this, Wolf,” Pelosi said.

 “It’s not about me, it’s about millions of Americans,” Blitzer said.